Grooming with both hands

 • Put a finger from your other hand where you want to groom.

-• A piece of skin is trapped between the fingers of each hand.
+• A piece of skin is now trapped between the fingers of both hands.

-• Your grooming hand can now put pressure and work.
+• Your grooming hand can now apply pressure and work.

 One finger creates a solid surface, so the other finger can groom the skin